Get Started with EDA

 After completing this unit, you’ll be able to:

 - Sign up for an EDA trial and begin working in Salesforce.

-Before EDA, education admins had to spend several months—and devote heavy IT resources—getting their pantry in order.
-They needed to create similar data architectures by hand and from scratch because no standard was available.
+Before EDA, education admins had to spend several months—and devote heavy IT resources—to get their pantry in order.
+They needed to create data architectures by hand and from scratch because no standard was available.
 Now with EDA, an admin can get up and running in half the time it normally takes to set up a traditional Salesforce deployment.
-Pretty amazing.
+Pretty amazing, right?

-We go into more details about architecture in the next unit.
-For now, know that EDA uses standard Salesforce objects such as accounts and contacts and custom objects such as relationships and affiliations to track all kinds of connections.
+We go into more detail about architecture in the rest of this module.
+For now, know that EDA uses standard Salesforce objects such as accounts and contacts, along with custom objects such as relationships and affiliations, to track all kinds of connections.
 These tracked and organized connections make it simple to find the information you need in Salesforce.

 Let’s say that you need a list of all seniors on the track team so that you can plan an awards event before they graduate.
 You also want to email an invitation for the event to all the students’ parents.
 You can use EDA, along with Salesforce reports and campaigns, to easily accomplish these tasks.

 But wait, there’s more!
 EDA also keeps track of students’ program and course enrollments.
 Want to know how many classes a student has left before they can complete their degree?
 Want to find out how many first-year students are enrolled in the English program?
 You can do all that and more with EDA.